p14n/vert-zeromq/README.md

 Providing a bridge from zero-mq to the vert-x event bus.

+Available in the module registry as p14n~vert-zeromq~0.0.1.
+Note this release is not production ready.
+1.0.0 will be released with vert.x 2.1 final, and will be production ready.

 This module enables you to remotely call a handler on the bus, receive replies, and reply back.
 It also allows you to register a 0mq socket as a handler, receive calls to that handler address, and reply back.